obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/Syntax/readme.md

 The root (base) class of all nodes in the syntax tree.
 It implements a `Location` property that represents where in the source code the node was created for and a `Children` list that contains nested `SyntaxNode` instances.

+### SyntaxTree

+A container for a parsed source file.

 ### CompilationUnitSyntax

 The `CompilationUnitSyntax` is the root of the syntax tree.